Hussar: 18th century European hussar formations

-After regaining independence, the new Royal Netherlands Army raised two hussar regiments (nrs.
+After regaining independence, the new Royal Netherlands Army raised two hussar regiments (Nos.
 6 and 8).
-They were disbanded (nr.
-8 in 1830), or converted to lancers (nr.
-6 in 1841).
+They were disbanded (No. 8 in 1830), or converted to lancers (No. 6 in 1841).
 In 1867, all remaining cavalry regiments were transferred to hussar regiments.
 This tradition remains to this day, with the last surviving hussar regiment (Boreel's, 103rd and 104th reconnaissance squadrons) carrying on the tradition of all Dutch cavalry predecessors.

-Russian Empire
+Russian Empire formation of hussar regiments

-Russia relied on its native cossacks along with kalmyks and other nomads to provide irregular light cavalry until the mid 18th century.
+Russia relied on its native cossacks along with kalmyks and other nomads to provide irregular light cavalry until the mid-18th century.
 In 1707, Apostol Kigetsch, a Wallachian nobleman serving Russian Emperor Peter the Great, was given the task to form a khorugv ("banner" or "squadron") of 300 men to serve on the Ottoman-Russian border.
 The squadron consisted of Christians from Hungary, Serbia, Moldavia, and Wallachia.
 In 1711, prior to the Pruth campaign, 6 regiments (4 khorugv's each) of hussars were formed, mainly from Wallachia.
 Two other khorugv, for guerilla warfare, were formed, one Polish and one Serbian, to battle the Ottomans.
 In 1723, Peter the Great formed a Hussar regiment exclusively from Serbian light cavalry serving in the Austrian army.
 On 14 October 1741, during the regency of Grand Duchess Anna Leopoldovna, four Hussar regiments, a Serbian (Serbskiy), a Moldavian (Moldavskiy), a Hungarian (Vengerskiy) and a Georgian (Gruzinskiy) were authorized.

 After the Russo-Turkish War (1735–39), these Hussar regiments were converted to regular service, voluntarily enlisted and not conscripted as the rest of the Russian army.
 They were on a level between regular and irregular cavalry.
 Hussars were recruited only from the nation indicated by the regiment's name, i.e., these regiments were national units in Russian service; all troops (including officers) were national, and commands were given in the respective languages.
 Each regiment was supposed to have a fixed organization of 10 companies, each of about 100 men, but these regiments were recruited from different sources, so they were less than the indicated strength.

-By 1741 the foreign hussars in Russian service had disbanded and reliance for light cavalry functions was again placed on the indigenous Cossack irregulars.
+By 1741, the foreign hussars in Russian service had disbanded and reliance for light cavalry functions was again placed on the indigenous Cossack irregulars.
 In that year new hussar regiments were raised, now drawn from Orthodox Christian communities along the Turkish frontier.
 The newly raised Russian hussar units had increased to 12 regiments by the Seven Years' War.
 During the 1750s Serbian and Slovakian Orthodox communities and refugees, plus Poles and Hungarians, provided non-Russian recruits for the expanding hussars who evolved into a semi-regular corps of frontier light horse.
 In 1759–60, three more Hussar regiments, were raised, the Yellow (Želtiy), the Macedonian (Makedonskiy) and the Bulgarian (Bolgarskiy).